nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/LIST_USECONTEXT.md

  You can include dependencies in the array to cause the useEffect to run additional times.

 Be careful setting state within the `useEffect`.
 State changes cause a re-render.
 Re-render can invoke `useEffect` (depending on the dependency array values).
-This would result in an infinate loop.
+This would result in an infinite loop.

 Use the `.map()` array method to iterate the array of animals and generate HTML for each one by invoking the **`AnimalCard`** component function.